 Fact: Spanish people love to eat.
 If you want to experience the real Madrid, take a tip from us: do as the locals do and nibble and chomp your way through the city.
 From Madrid’s oldest taverns to its modern hip hangouts, this is your chance to indulge in the most delectable cuisine – tapas.
 And hey, we’ll even teach you some pro tapas tips along the way, the ultimate souvenir to take home with you!
 Start practicing your humble brag…

-Local English-speaking guide, 1 drink and 1 tapas dish at each stop (5 tastings stops – you can expect tasty cheese, tortilla, a bocadillo de calamari sandwich, some form of potatoes, a Spanish dessert and much more), 6 alcoholic drinks (or non-alcoholic drinks)
+Local English-speaking guide, 5 tastings stops – you can expect tasty cheese, tortilla, a bocadillo de calamari sandwich, some form of potatoes, a Spanish dessert and much more), 6 alcoholic drinks (or non-alcoholic drinks)

 Additional food and drink, and gratuities for your guide